cocos/cocos-docs/en/asset-workflow/sprite.md

 - **Repeat mode**

   For texture coordinates beyond the [0, 1] range, will use the texture coordinates [0, 1] to repeat.

+> **Note**: the repeat mode is invalid when the width and height of the texture is not a power of two.

 ### Filter Mode